top of page

 1806 - P & B are travelling to Southwell, where the production will take place

-B(settling in, unwrapping jellied partidges): Now Pigot, I’ll spin a prologue for our play - be damned to my French - Pigot? - what is the correct pronunciation of ‘debut’? (opens writing slope replete with ink, paper, seals and pink silk ribbons with curls attached)
+B(settling in, unwrapping jellied partidges): Now Pigot, I’ll spin a prologue for our play - be damned to my French! - Pigot? - what is the correct pronunciation of ‘debut’? (opens writing slope replete with ink, paper, seals, and pink silk ribbons with dark auburn curls attached)

 P: day - byou

-B: byou? - mmm - that will do for rhyme to new - excellent - what a very odd language
+B: byou? - mmm - what a very odd language - however, that will do to rhyme for ‘new'

 B: ‘Tis done!

 P: By the devil, is it?
-Well, I do hope Becher is as prompt with his epilogue (furrows brow) I confess to nerves Byron - I feel I lack convincing mannerisms
+Well, I do hope Becher is as prompt with his epilogue (nervously furrows brow) - I must confess to nerves re. performing - not only do I lack convincing mannerisms, but I declaim like a newly-minted demagogue

-B: pfft - that is not uncommon to embryo actors - as for myself - I’ve shone in Harrow speeches and other private theatricals (is delighted with himself) - I’m already rehearsing my maiden speech for the Lords by practicing my acoustics vigorously with my amiable Mama -(B consoles) - 'tis easy enough - just imagine the audience in their small cloathes
+B: Pfft - that is not uncommon to embryo actors - as for myself - I’ve shone in Harrow speeches and other private theatricals (is delighted with himself) - I’m already rehearsing my maiden speech for the Lords by practicing my acoustics vigorously with my amiable Mama -(B consoles) - 'tis easy enough, Pigot - just imagine the audience in their small cloathes - 'twil distract from the on-stage drama

 P: I wouldn't pass that direction on to Reverend Becher - or our pious Southwell maids